rustinphares/pdf2htmlEXwiki/FAQ.md

    - Something wrong with libraries used by pdf2htmlEX (poppler / fontforge)

 ## <div id="feature_commission">I want more features!</div>
- - I am implementing features that are interesting to me.
-   - Find what I'm working on in TODO in the project dir.
-   - Bump the priority of some feature by proposing a feature commission (see below).
  - Pull requests / patches are as welcome as bug reports.
    - Thank you!
  - Try to convince me that the feature is attractive/challenging/important.